 The wooden hippo is one of the pieces of the zoological garden created by Kay Bojesen.
 This symphatetic wooden animal has become a beloved classic, a companion of children and adults.

 Kay Bojesen (1886-1958) is one of the most important pioneers of Danish design.
 Trained as a silversmith at the Georg Jensen workshop, he designed several products in silver, such as cutlery and serving dishes, including his famous Grand Prix cutlery.
-Kay Bojesen worked with other materials as well and explored in particular the possibilities offered by wood.
+Kay Bojesen worked with other materials as well and was particularly interested of exploring the possibilities of wood.

-An example of this are Bojesen’s collection of wooden animals, become a classic of Scandinavian design and still today loved by children and adults as they were during the 1950s when they first appeared.
-The monkey, the bear and the elephant are not just wooden sculptures, but they have life.
-Kay Bojesen wished to create wooden characters with a heart and succeeded in this.
-The animals are sympathetic and inspiring – perfect as a toy for children for also as a piece of decoration.
-Bojesen’s wooden animals were an immediate success and for this reason the wooden monkey was exhibited at the Victoria and Albert Museum in London during the 1950s.
-Kay Bojesen was awarded many important prizes, such as the Grand Prix at the Milan Triennale, and he was also appointed silversmith to the King of Denmark.
+Best-known examples of Bojesen’s wooden designs are the wooden animals that have become classics of Scandinavian design.
+Bojesen’s wooden animals are still loved by children and adults as they were during the 1950s when they first appeared.
+The monkey, the bear and the elephant are more than just wooden sculptures – Bojesen wanted to create wooden characters with a heart and personality.
+The animals are sympathetic and inspiring – perfect as a toy and also as a piece of decoration.
+Bojesen’s wooden animals were an immediate success and for this reason, the wooden monkey was exhibited at the Victoria and Albert Museum in London during the 1950s.
+Bojesen was awarded many important prizes, such as the Grand Prix at the Milan Triennale, and he was also appointed silversmith to the King of Denmark.

 View all products